WeddyNkatha265/FlutterScreens/README.md

 ## Contribution and Donation

 Feel free to contribute.
-If you like the project and want to donate, [click here](https://www.paypal.me/samarthagar
+If you like the project and want to donate, [click here](https://www.paypal.me/sthagar

 # Dart-with-Flutter
+# FlutterScreens